[ 00 ] the full list

 yes, this really is the whole list. small is the point.

-[ 01 ] hold to reveal
+[ 01 ] tap to reveal

-Press and hold.
+Tap.
 Eight seconds.
 Then it's gone before anyone else can read it.

 a vault that flashes the secret across a crowded room isn't a vault.